elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/facade-pattern.md

 ```

 </div><br />
-  <div><strong className="codeExample">Code Example #2:</strong> ES5 Implementation <br /><br />
+  <div><strong className="codeExample">Code Example #2:</strong><br /><br />

 <img src="/img/javascript-facade.jpg" /><br /><br />

 **The objects participating in this pattern are:**

-**Façade** -- In example code: _Mortgage_
+**Façade** -- Example code: _Mortgage_

-- knows which subsystems are responsible for a request
+- knows which sub-systems are responsible for a request
-- delegates client requests to appropriate subsystem objects
+- Client requests are routed to the appropriate subsystem objects.

-**Sub Systems** -- In example code: _Bank, Credit, Background_
+**Sub Systems** -- Example code: _Bank, Credit, Background_

-- implements and performs specialized subsystem functionality
+- carries out and implements specialized sub-system functionality
-- have no knowledge of or reference to the façade
+- have no knowledge of or connection to the façade

 <br/>